Emmotes/ic_spoilers/docs/presto.md

     "id": 1837,
     "flavour_text": "",
     "description": {
-        "desc": "Presto's attacks cause monsters hit by them to take +$(debuff_base_amount___4)% damage (for 15 seconds), stacking multiplicatively up to 5 times.
-In addition, a secondary effect occurs depending on the projectile."
+        "desc": "Presto's attacks cause monsters hit by them to take +$(debuff_base_amount___4)% damage, stacking multiplicatively up to 5 times.
+In addition, a secondary effect occurs depending on the projectile.^^Birthday Cake: The monster is slowed by 50% for 5 seconds.^Skateboard: The monster is knocked back a short distance.^Rotary Phone: The monster is stunned for 2.5 seconds."
     },
     "effect_keys": [
         {